pupenasan/ml/books/TheLittleBookofDeepLearning/3_3_Gradient_descent.md

 ![image-20230618134218672](media1/image-20230618134218672.png)

-Figure 3.2: At every point w, the gradient $∇ℒ_{|w}(w)$ is in the direction that maximizes the increase of $ℒ$, orthogonal to the level curves (top).
+Figure 3.2: At every point w, the gradient $∇ℒ_{\mid w}(w)$ is in the direction that maximizes the increase of $ℒ$, orthogonal to the level curves (top).
 The gradient descent minimizes $ℒ(w)$ iteratively by subtracting a fraction of the gradient at every step, resulting in a trajectory that follows the steepest descent (bottom).

 #### Learning rate